 Due to the loss of sovereign immunity, the 1995 Legislature established the Risk Management Fund (RMF) to pay money damages for tort claims for which the State is liable.
 The statutory liability of the State is limited to a total of \$250,000 per person and \$1,000,000 per occurrence.
-The State purchases commercial insurance for claims in excess of coverage provided by the Fund and continues to transfer liabilities for medical malpractice and aviation to private insurance carriers.
-Settlements have not exceeded insurance coverage in any of the past three fiscal years.
+The State purchases commercial insurance for claims in excess of coverage provided by the Fund and continues to transfer liabilities for medical malpractice and aviation to private insurance coverage in any of the past three fiscal years.